-Sarah Douglas began working in the field as a special education teacher for children with disabilities in the Flagstaff, Arizona (2003-2008).
-In 2011, she obtained a Ph.D. in Special Education from Penn State University and remained from 2012-2014 as an assistant professor where she taught courses on inclusive special education, severe disabilities, English language learners with special needs, assistive technology, and autism.
+Sarah Douglas began working in the field as a special education teacher for children with disabilities in Flagstaff, Arizona (2003-2008).
+In 2011, she obtained a Ph.D. in Special Education from Penn State University and remained from 2012-2014 as an assistant professor where she taught courses on inclusive special education, severe disabilities, English language learners with special needs, assistive technology and autism.

 M.Ed. in Special Education, Northern Arizona University, 2007

 B.S. in Elementary and Special Education, Northern Arizona University, 2003